meyvain/meyvain.com/content/portfolio/GearVR | Usability Testing.md

 - only male participants
 - small sample size
 - the particular game I based this test upon, [Land's End](http://www.landsendgame.com/), has a very fluent gaze-based mechanism for navigation.
 I would argue that other tasks in different environments would suggest other needs and other interactions altogether.
 - not having them getting me input during the tasks.

 I decided to avoid the 'thinking out loud' techniques which is known to be valuable in usability testing, due to the nature of VR.
 Having an immersive experience in VR, following academical research, is rather impacted by the isolation elements this system holds.
 Communicating during the experience is highly regarded as a disturbing effect to such illusions and can shatter the illusion and overall interaction with the system.

 # Lesson Learned

-### **The Power of Comparison**
+## The power of comparison

   - participants articulation was improved after the two sessions (with and without the controller)
   - contextual immediate comparison